poo56/DSA/README.md

 Once the bucket is located, we then perform the desired operations on the bucket, such as add, remove and contains.
 <img width="256" alt="image" src="https://github.com/user-attachments/assets/d8b5ea4c-c651-45f0-9e01-f8235eb87da2">

+#### LinkedList As Bucket

+Intuition

+The common choice of hash function is the modulo operator, i.e. hash=valuemodbase.

+Here, the base of modulo operation would determine the number of buckets that we would have at the end in the HashSet.

+Theoretically, the more buckets we have (hence the larger the space would be), the less likely that we would have collisions.
+The choice of base is a tradeoff between the space and the collision.

+In addition, it is generally advisable to use a prime number as the base of modulo, e.g. 769, in order to reduce the potential collisions.

      class MyHashSet:
          def __init__(self):